Homer: You idiot! He was the most talented one!

 Denny Laine was the third member, the continuity link, and the rhythm guitarist.
 Lead guitar was the other floating position.

 The band dissolved quietly but violently in 1980.
-This is partly because of a drug bust in Japan that sent Paul to prison for nine days (he got off easy) and ended Wings's touring days right then, and partly because of personal problems between the McCartneys and Laine.
+This is partly because of a drug bust in Japan that sent Paul to prison for nine days and was subsequently deported back to Europe (he got off easy)note , ending Wings's touring days right then, and partly because of personal problems between the McCartneys and Laine.

 Wings had many hit singles, hitting the top of the US charts a total of five times between 1973 and 1978.
 Surprisingly, they reached the top spot in Paul's native Britain just once — with "Mull Of Kintyre", the best selling non-charity single in UK history.

 - Joe English - drums, percussion, backing and lead vocals (1975-1977)

 - Brian Hines (Denny Laine) - guitar, bass, backing and lead vocals, piano, keyboard, percussion, harmonica, flageolet, recorder (1971-1981) note

 - Steve Holly - drums, percussion, vocals (1978-1981)

 - Laurence Juber - guitar, synthesizer, vocals (1978-1981)